The importance of headlines can’t be overemphasized. They’re one of the most critical elements of your blog posts.

 The first step in creating blog headlines that support your goals is to know what those goals are.
 Setting blogging goals will help you identify and articulate the specific action you’ll want your readers to take.
 As a result, you’ll craft headlines designed to encourage your readers to take that action.
 For example, If your goal is to get readers to sign up for a free trial of your lead generation service, you could write a headline like: “X Best Free Lead Generation Services You Need to Try.”

-Don’t forget: Your blog goals should be aligned with your core business goals.
+Don’t forget: Your blog goals should be aligned with your core business goals, the reasons you started a blog.
 After all, your blog is part of your marketing strategy.

 One of the biggest mistakes brands make is to write their headlines without considering what their audience really wants.
 If you want to write blog headlines that support your goals, you must understand your audience: